 requestTestNotification and websockNotifConfig are not supported by the present document and shall not be included.

-General Exceptions:
+General Exceptions

 The SCEF is not reachable when Hosting CSE (i.e. IN-CSE) tries to send Network Status Reporting Subscription request.
 In this case the IN-CSE will not be able to get receive network status reports from the underlying 3GPP network.
 Hence the IN-CSE will not be able to provide value-add services to the underlying 3GPP network such as throttling of requests targeted towards AEs and CSEs hosted on Ues residing in congested areas of the network.